 10. Take precautions to allow social distancing and cleanliness

-While we should enjoy the excitement of this next coming out of lockdown stage (we certainly all deserve it!), it’s also important to make sure that we continue to take the necessary steps that’ll keep both ourselves and others safe.
+While we can now enjoy meeting up with family and friends, it’s also important to make sure that we continue to take the necessary steps to keep both ourselves and others safe.